 In some people the cause of megaloblastic anemia is unknown.

 Megaloblastic anemia affects males and females in equal numbers.
 It can occur in individuals of any racial or ethnic background.
 Because the causes of megaloblastic anemia vary and because some individuals may not exhibit any obvious symptoms, determining its true frequency in the general population is difficult.
 It is estimated that there are less than 1,000 people in the U.S. with the disease.

 A diagnosis of megaloblastic anemia is made based upon a thorough clinical evaluation, a detailed patient history, identification of characteristic findings and a variety of blood tests.
 Blood tests may reveal the abnormally large, misshapen red blood cells that characterize megaloblastic anemia.
 Blood tests can also confirm cobalamin or folate deficiency as the cause of megaloblastic anemia.
 Additional tests such as a Schilling test, which confirms poor absorption as the cause of cobalamin deficiency, may be necessary.

 If underlying disorders (e.g., Crohn’s disease, tropical sprue, celiac sprue, blind loop syndrome, inborn errors of metabolism) are the cause of these vitamin deficiencies, appropriate treatment for the specific disorder is required.
-Supplementation of either cobalamin or folate may also be required.
+Supplementation with either cobalamin or folate may also be required.

-Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
-All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.
+Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: